Uncover the Best of Fall in Cape Cod

 Hikers will love the Salt Pond Visitor Center, the gateway to numerous hiking trails, including the picturesque Red Maple Swamp Trail, a hidden gem amidst the fall foliage.

-After a day of adventure, enjoy a hearty meal at local favorites like Arnold’s Lobster & Clam Bar or Sam’s Deli.
+After a day of adventure in Eastham, enjoy a hearty meal at local favorites like Arnold’s Lobster & Clam Bar or Sam’s Deli.
 These restaurants offer the flavors of New England in a warm, welcoming atmosphere.

-I recommend visiting Sandwich during the fall for a truly memorable experience.
+I recommend visiting Sandwich when you’re in Cape Cod in fall for a truly memorable experience.

 Firstly, the Heritage Museums & Gardens is a must-visit.
 The expansive, beautifully landscaped gardens offer a serene backdrop, particularly stunning during the fall foliage.